FoxyIsCoding/TinyBin/README.md

 ## ✨ Features

 - 📝 Create and share notes with unique URLs
-- ⏳ Notes auto-expire after 24 hours
+- ⏳ Notes auto-expire after 24 hours or more
-- ⚡ Fast and simple UI, dark mode by default
+- ⚡ Fast and simple UI
 - 🐳 Easy Docker Compose setup
-- 💾 MySQL-backed, open source, no ads

 ---